fedir/ghstat/ratings.md

 * The most popular project is `keystonejs/keystone`
 * The newest project is `gentics/mesh`
 * The project with more commits is `liferay/liferay-portal`
+* The project with biggest average contribution period is `liferay/liferay-portal`
 * The project with more tags is `apostrophecms/apostrophe`
 * The project made by most notable top contributors is `sulu/sulu-standard`
 * The project with best errors resolving rate is `TypiCMS/Base`
 * The project with more commits by day is `liferay/liferay-portal`
 * The project with the most active community is `Softmotions/ncms`
-* The best project (taking in account placements in all competitions) is `bolt/bolt`
+* The best project (taking in account placements in all competitions) is `joomla/joomla-cms`

 [Detailed cross-language CMS statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/all_cms.csv)